jamezpolley/fuggit/README.rst

     fuggit vimdiff remote.hostname/etc/file.name

-will open a vimdiff window showing your local copy of the file and the remote copy.
+will open a vimdiff window showing your local working copy of the file and the remote copy.
 Thanks to the magic of vim, any changes you make to the remote file will be pushed to the servce once you close the file.
+Any local changes will be left for you to commit as you see fit.

 Installation
 ------------